dmacvicar/dmacvicar.github.io.old/tutorials/rpm-packaging/index.md

 Supplements: modalias(kernel-default:pci:v000010B7d00006000sv*sd*bc*sc*i*)
 ```

 Which results in that at solving time, if the hardware is present, the driver will be selected automatically.
+This is one of the core features of the [Kernel Module Packages section of the SUSE SolidDriver Program](https://drivers.suse.com/doc/SolidDriver/Kernel_Module_Packages.html#automatic-installation-via-modaliases).
+For more information about KMP's, check this ["Using SLES and the SLE SDK to Build a Kernel Module Package (KMP)](https://www.suse.com/communities/blog/using-sles-and-the-sle-sdk-build-kernel-module-package-kmp/) post.
+For more information about the SUSE SolidDriver Program, check [this blog post](https://www.suse.com/communities/blog/suse-soliddriver-program/).

 Something similar is done with translation packages and the current configured system locale.